diyajamess/task_manager_webapp/README.md

 ### 📝 **Task Management**:
 - **Add Tasks**: Easily add new tasks with a simple form.
-- **Upcoming Tasks**: View the list of upcoming tasks to stay organized and on top of your responsibilities.
+- **View Tasks**: View the list of pending, upcoming and completed tasks to stay organized and on top of your responsibilities.

 ### 👤 **Profile Management**:
 - **Change Avatar**: Upload and customize your avatar image.
-- **Edit Profile**: Update your name and email in your profile settings.
+- **Edit Profile**: Update your name in your profile settings.

 ### 🌗 **Light/Dark Theme**:
 - The app supports both **light** and **dark modes**, giving users control over the UI's appearance.